shelloftrades/demo-springboot-postgres/README.md

 # demo-springboot-postgres
-Project created by taking a crash course on Spring Boot with Java and Postgres DB.
+Project created after taking a crash course on Spring Boot with Java and Postgres on Docker.